In this section:

 When HMRC visit your business

-If we feel you need a face to face visit, HMRC will contact you to agree a date and time.
-The visit will usually take around two hours.
+If HMRC think you need a face to face visit, they’ll contact you to agree a date and time.
+The visit will usually take around 2 hours.

 • ask you to explain how you run your business